 IMPORTANT: There is no swapping from categories of SMB courses.
-In other words, SMB electives cannot be used as SMB Core Courses, and SMB core courses cannot be used as SMB electives.
-Only Animal-Human Bond can be taken as either a core course or as an elective.
-It can be a stand-alone core course or as a SMB elective if you have already taken another core course.
+In other words, SMB electives cannot be used as SMB Core Courses, and SMB Core Courses cannot be used as SMB electives.
+Only Animal-Human Bond can be taken as a Core Course or an elective.
+It can be a stand-alone core course or an SMB elective if you have already taken another Core Course.